Color theory is both the science and art of using color.

 What is a color wheel?

 Color theory and the color wheel: The color wheel was invented in 1666 by Isaac Newton, who mapped the color spectrum onto a circle.
 The color wheel is the basis of color theory because it shows the relationship between colors.
-Color theory is a practical combination of art and science used to determine what colors look good together.
+Color theory is a practical combination of art and science to determine what colors look good together.